Vishvanath-Patil/Kubernetes/EC2-Launch-Types.md

 2. You decides when to launch, stop, hibernate,start, reboot or terminate it.
 ## Use cases:
 short-term, irregular workloads that cannot be interrupted
+-----------------Senario-------------------
+Example:

+Imagine a startup company that is in the early stages of developing and testing a new mobile application.
+The company is uncertain about the potential popularity of the app and is not ready to commit to long-term infrastructure plans.

+## Use Case:

+## Scenario with On-Demand Instances:

+**Variable Workload:** The startup's application experiences varying levels of traffic, especially during testing phases and promotional events.

+**No Upfront Commitment:** Given the uncertainty about future demand and usage patterns, the startup opts for On-Demand Instances.

+**Flexibility:** On-Demand Instances provide the flexibility to scale up or down based on current requirements.
+If the app gains sudden popularity, the startup can quickly add more instances to handle increased traffic.

+**Pay-as-You-Go Pricing:** The startup pays only for the compute capacity used without any upfront costs or long-term commitments.
+This aligns with the company's agile and cost-conscious approach in the early stages.

+## Benefits of On-Demand Instances:

+**Flexibility:** On-Demand Instances are ideal for workloads with variable demand, providing the ability to scale resources up or down as needed.

+**No Upfront Costs:** There are no upfront payments or commitments, making it suitable for projects with uncertain or changing requirements.

+**Quick Provisioning:** Instances can be provisioned rapidly, allowing the startup to respond promptly to changing business needs.

+**Cost-Efficient for Short-Term Projects:** On-Demand Instances are cost-effective for short-term projects, development, and testing where long-term commitments may not be appropriate.
+While On-Demand Instances offer flexibility, they may not be the most cost-effective option for long-term, stable workloads.
+In such cases, companies may explore other purchasing options like Reserved Instances for potential cost savings over time.
+The key is to choose the pricing model that aligns with the specific characteristics and goals of the workload.

 ## 2. Reserved Instance
 1. Provide Significant Discount (up to 72%) Compared to On-demand.